 Websites reporting lost traffic since the latest update:

 Google has explicitly stated this isn’t the case, but they have also announced that there will be additional Panda updates coming very soon.

 As usual, there is much debate surrounding all of these elements, and nothing can be confirmed until Google decides it’s time to enlighten us all (which may never happen).
 Essentially, if you were providing relevant, accurate and engaging content in the first place then you should be unlikely to feel the phantom burn.
 Or any Panda-shaped hits thereafter.

 “Search is a complicated and evolving art and science, so rather than focusing on specific algorithmic tweaks, we encourage you to focus on delivering the best possible experience for users.”

-Watch this space - the content optimisation team will keep you updated as and when with more info!
+Watch this space – our data insights team will keep you updated as and when with more info!